Brightlaz/my-instagra1.0/README.md

 * [Dependencies](#Dependencies)

 ## Description
-It is a progressive web app built using only reactjs.
-It is can be downloaded and it works offline.
-It can be viewed from any device.
+My Instagram clone is a progressive web app built using reactjs, DexieJS and IndexedDb for browser storage.
+It can be downloaded, it works offline and my user's progress is saved.

 ## Functions
     - You can add photos of you choice